 The only upside to the way Mom handles Nails Cut in this “surprise” fashion is that we don’t spend needless time anticipating it.
 Anticipation is the WORST.
 Because the fact is: WE HATE GETTING OUR NAILS CUT.

 I have a very even temper and can accept most things as they happen.
 However, my higher-than-normal tolerance for change and surprises does NOT include Nails Cut.
-Nails Cut makes me cringe and twist and turn inside out, and when Mom gets close with the snippers, my paw JERKS and I spent 18 truly terrifying moments (two dew claws, don’t forget) in ANTICIPATION.
+Nails Cut makes me cringe and twist and turn inside out, and when Mom gets close with the snippers, my paw JERKS and I spend 18 truly terrifying moments (two dew claws, don’t forget) in ANTICIPATION.

 The only other thing I hate as much as Nails Cut is hard surface flooring.
 Nope, I am not crossing that threshold unless I see carpet or rugs on the other side!
 Just NOT GONNA DO IT.
 Even on a leash connected to my Mom, I will turn and go the other way, and then it’s all my body weight against hers with the leash.
 Stalemutt, not stalemate!)